yjcwang/TOCwise/README.md

 * **background.js** – The service worker that controls extension behavior and opens the sidebar when the icon is clicked.
 * **content.js** – Injected into webpages; segments visible text blocks, calls AI to generate titles, and links each section to an anchor.
-* **segment.js** – Detects page type (ChatGPT, Gemini, blogs, etc.) and applies adaptive segmentation logic to extract content chunks.
+* **segment.js** – Detects page type and applies adaptive segmentation logic to extract content chunks.
 * **llm.js / llm_prompt.js** – Connect to Chrome’s local **Gemini Nano** APIs for title and summary generation, with graceful fallback.
 * **sidebar.js** – Renders the AI-generated outline, handles search, editing, pinning, dark mode, and smooth jump-to-section navigation.